More money in your pocket

-If you have a water meter there are tips to reduce the amount of water you use, which will help reduce the cost of your water, on the Save Water Save Money website.
+If you've a water meter there are tips to reduce the amount of water you use.
+This will help reduce the cost of your water bill.
+They also offer free water saving packs that can help.

 Help with your broadband and landline phone bill

-Broadband social tariffs provide a safety net for eligible households who might be struggling to afford their broadband and phone services.
+Broadband social tariffs provide a safety net for approved households who might be struggling to afford their broadband and phone services.
 Different options are available to people in receipt of benefits.

 Help with your mobile

-Barnsley Libraries are collaborating with the Good Things Foundation on an initiative called National Databank to distribute free sims and mobile data to local people living in data poverty.
+Barnsley Libraries are working with the Good Things Foundation on an initiative called National Databank.
+They'll be giving out free SIMs and mobile data to local people living in data poverty.

-The National Databank scheme is supported by UK mobile networks including Vodafone, O2 and Three.
+The National Databank scheme is supported by UK mobile networks.
+This includes Vodafone, O2 and Three.

-If you're a Barnsley resident, and meet the eligibility criteria, you can register your interest to take part in the distribution scheme.
+If you're a Barnsley resident and meet the criteria, you can register your interest to take part in the scheme.
 Find out more about the National Databank scheme.